 Definition of add-on

-When we talk about add-on in poker, we are in poker tournaments.
-It's an addition that you can make to your stack at a specific point in the tournament, often at the first or second break.
-This addition is never free and depends on the tournaments, but its price is often equal to the entry fee.
-It is very important not to confuse it with the buyback or rebuy, which is a mat that you can buy when you have lost all your chips.
+When we talk about add-ons in poker, we are talking about tournament poker.
+It is an addition that you can make to your stack at a specific time in the tournament, often at the first or second break.
+This add-on is never free and depends on the tournament, but its price is often equal to the entry fee.
+It is important not to confuse it with a rebuy, which is a mat that can be purchased when you have lost all your chips.
 The add-on can be made at the same price for all players, no matter how many chips you have.